 Trek Duration: 3-4 hours.

 An exciting day awaits as you board a scenic morning flight from Kathmandu to Lukla (2,850m / 9,350ft).
 The 30-minute flight offers breathtaking aerial views of the Himalayan landscape.
-Upon landing at Tenzing Hillary Airport in Lukla, you’ll begin your trek.
-The trek to Phakding (2,650m / 8,562ft) takes you along well-trodden paths, through charming villages, and over suspension bridges that span across the Dudh Koshi River.
-The journey is filled with anticipation and offers a taste of the natural beauty that lies ahead.
+Upon landing at Tenzing Hillary Airport in Lukla, the trek to Phakding (2,650m / 8,562ft) takes you along well-trodden paths, charming villages, and over a suspension bridge across the Dudh Koshi River.
+The journey is filled with anticipation and offers a taste of the natural beauty ahead.
 Arriving in Phakding, settle into your accommodation, and enjoy the cozy mountain ambiance.

 Trek Distance: 7.4km / 4.6miles,